SkygearIO/guides/auth/social-login/js.md

 ### Login with 3rd party account

-Skygear SDK supports two kinds of login flow.
+Skygear SDK supports two kinds of login flow:

 - [Login with Skygear SDK (Web only)][login-with-skygear-sdk]
 - [Login with access token][login-with-access-token]